Mykhailo-Seniutovych/Battleship.cpp/game/README.md

+## To build the project with CMake, using g++ compiler on Linux, run the following commands
+* cmake -S . -B build
+* cmake --build build

-## To build the project with CMake, run these commands from the root directory
+## To build the project with CMake, using Visual C++ compiler on Windows, run the following commands
-- cmake -S . -B build
+* cmake -S . -B build
-- cmake --build build
+* cmake --build build --config Release